 Results 1–10 of 31 for "Policy"X related to "Interested in advocacy?
-Turn to APAGS" Refine Your Search Refine Your Search TopicHuman rights (7)Sexuality (5)Violence (5)Children (4)Lesbian, gay, bisexual, transgender (4) 16 more... [+] Education (3)Immigration (3)Abortion (2)Law & psychology (2)Teens (2)Therapy (2)Aging (1)Death & dying (1)Emotional health (1)Environment (1)Marriage & divorce (1)Military (1)Parenting (1)Race (1)Sexual abuse (1)Socioeconomic status (1)Hide detailsDocument TypePolicyXYear2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 31 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter IX: Educational AffairsPolicy regarding the teaching of psychology, including doctoral and master's programs, respecialization, human subjects in research, continuing education, internships and attracting ethnic minority students to psychology.Policy 2.Chapter II: Elections, Awards, Membership and Human ResourcesElection and membership policy relating to the Council of Representatives, SPTA representatives, the election process, the apportionment ballot, membership fees, Fellows and affirmative action.Policy 3.Chapter XVI: Financial AffairsPolicies covering investment, staff compensation, dues increases and spending guidelines.Policy 4.Ethnic Minority Affairs Guidelines, Policy Statements and ResolutionsAPA guidelines, policy statements and resolutions related to ethnic minority affairs.Policy 5.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
+Turn to APAGS" Refine Your Search Refine Your Search TopicHuman rights (7)Violence (6)Lesbian, gay, bisexual, transgender (4)Children (3)Education (3) 14 more... [+] Immigration (3)Abortion (2)Teens (2)Aging (1)Death & dying (1)Emotional health (1)Environment (1)Law & psychology (1)Marriage & divorce (1)Military (1)Race (1)Sexual abuse (1)Socioeconomic status (1)Therapy (1)Hide detailsDocument TypePolicyXYear2014 (1)2012 (1)Author/ContributorAPA Council of Representatives (1) Results 1–10 of 31 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Chapter IX: Educational AffairsPolicy regarding the teaching of psychology, including doctoral and master's programs, respecialization, human subjects in research, continuing education, internships and attracting ethnic minority students to psychology.Policy 2.Chapter II: Elections, Awards, Membership and Human ResourcesElection and membership policy relating to the Council of Representatives, SPTA representatives, the election process, the apportionment ballot, membership fees, Fellows and affirmative action.Policy 3.Chapter XVI: Financial AffairsPolicies covering investment, staff compensation, dues increases and spending guidelines.Policy 4.Policy Related to Psychologists' Work in National Security Settings and Reaffirmation of the APA Position Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment Policy for national security psychology work and reaffirmation of position against torture.Policy 5.Chapter XII: Public Interest (Part 1)Current public interest policies on subjects such as abortion, political dissent, corporal punishment, child custody, boxing, nuclear weapons, acessibility, AIDS education, homelessness, sexism and special education.Policy 6.Recognition of Psychotherapy EffectivenessIn 2012, the Council of Representatives approved the resolution that, as a healing practice and professional service, psychotherapy is effective and highly cost-effective.
 Consequently, psychotherapy should be included in the health care system as an established evidence-based practice.
-Policy (August 2012)6.Chapter 13: Ethnic Minority AffairsPolicies regarding the role of ethnicity and race, racial profiling in law enforcement, diversity, American Indian mascots, and ethnic minority recruitment and retention.Policy 7.Chapter XII: Public Interest (Part 1)Current public interest policies on subjects such as abortion, political dissent, corporal punishment, child custody, boxing, nuclear weapons, acessibility, AIDS education, homelessness, sexism and special education.Policy 8.Implementing Regulations Frequently Used in Program ReviewRegulations used for doctoral, internships and postdoctoral programs are reviewed along with the guidelines and principles for accreditation.Policy 9.Chapter III: EthicsResolutions related to ethics in psychology, including the ethical principles of psychologists and code of conduct, and resolutions against torture and other inhuman conduct.Policy 10.Chapter X: Professional Affairs (Part 1)Policies regarding the profession of psychology, including hypnosis, managed health care, licensing, impaired psychologists, hospital privileges, school psychology and prescription privileges.Policy Previous 1 2 3 ...
+Policy (August 2012)7.Chapter XII: Public Interest (Part 2)Current Public Interest policies of the American Psychological Association, on subjects such as disabilities, gender identity, sexual orientation, antisemitism, obesity and ethnic minorities.Policy 8.Chapter X: Professional Affairs (Part 1)Policies regarding the profession of psychology, including hypnosis, managed health care, licensing, impaired psychologists, hospital privileges, school psychology and prescription privileges.Policy 9.Chapter III: EthicsResolutions related to ethics in psychology, including the ethical principles of psychologists and code of conduct, and resolutions against torture and other inhuman conduct.Policy 10.Resolution on Affirming Psychologists’ Role in Addressing Global Climate ChangeScientists agree recent climate change is associated with human behavior resulting in increased greenhouse gas emission.Policy Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 31 for "Policy"X related to "Interested in advocacy?
 Turn to APAGS"